entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 22. Supratemporal: present (0), absent (1)
 > Cloutier (1991a), Cloutier (1991b), Character 18.

-23. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2).
+23. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1), extending beyond posterior margin of postparietals (2). (ordered)
 > Cloutier (1991b), Character 56; Lu & Zhu (2009), Character 9.

 > - Clement *et al.* (in review): "The three character-states for a morphocline."